suryapratap04/inspector/README.md

 ## 🤝 Contributing

 We welcome contributions!
 We thought the original inspector repository moved too slowly, so we wanted to build this project ourselves.
+Please read our [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.

 1. **Clone** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)